 What makes it so absolutely hard is that there are a lot of manufacturers that I’ve absolutely never heard of that sell some really cheap devices.
 At first glance, these models seem to have a long list of positive reviews but if you dig a bit deeper that’s not the case.

 Basically, I had to research about 20-30 cheap projectors and read what seemed like thousands of reviews.
 Unfortunately, from such a high number, I was only able to settle on 8 devices as my picks for the best projectors under $300.

 Well, the last of those 8 models is twice the price but I want to offer it as an alternative, just in case you can spend more to get something of higher quality.

 Table of Contents

 I hope you’ll find what you’re looking for here.
 If you don’t, as I’ve already mentioned, there are a lot of other cheap projectors to choose from.
 Just because I found them unappealing doesn’t mean you will too.

-1. ViewSonic PA503S SVGA Projector: Overall Best Projector Under $300
+1. ViewSonic PA503S SVGA Projector: Overall the Best Projector Under $300

 I don’t think you can do better for this price, whether you’re looking for a home theater model or a data projector (for business or education).